distroaryan/golb/README.md

 Loadex was created to understand load balancers and to practice creating CLI tools with production-grade monitoring and testing.
 Unlike simple tutorials, Loadex includes production-ready features:

-- **Real Fault Tolerance**: Survives server crashes with automatic redirection and retry mechanism.
+- **Real Fault Tolerance**: Survives server crashes with active health monitoring and retry mechanism with failover.
 - **Thread-Safe**: Concurrent-safe operations with mutexes.
 - **Full Observability**: Prometheus metrics and Grafana dashboards.
 - **Multiple Interfaces**: CLI, REST API and Web UI.